aatishb/patterncollider/README.md

 # mobile
 - [ ] mobile interaction
 - [ ] bigger knobs on sliders
+- [ ] don't scroll on canvas interaction

 # optimize
 - [ ] only draw tiles in viewable area of canvas